yiisoft/yii2/docs/guide/helper-array.md

 ];
 ```

-Second argument that specifies keys to sort by could be a string if it's a single key, an array in case of multiple keys
+Second argument that specifies keys to sort by can be a string if it's a single key, an array in case of multiple keys
 or an anonymous function like the following one:

 ```php